-1 Close Contact (6 feet or less) for cumulative time of 15 minutes or more in a 24-hour period.
+&lt;sup>1 Close Contact (6 feet or less) for cumulative time of 15 minutes or more in a 24-hour period.
 See Close Contact in Glossary for more details.

-4. QUARANTINING AFTER A CLOSE CONTACT (NO SYMPTOMS):
+4. OUARANTINING AFTER A CLOSE CONTACT (NO SYMPTOMS):

-- a) IMMUNOCOMPROMISED Individuals (see Figure 1) should quarantine and follow the recommendations provided by their healthcare provider. - b) FULLY VACCINATED2 (w.
-Pfizer or Moderna within the last 6 months or with J&J within the past 2 months) OR FULLY VACCINATED & BOOSTED Individuals do not need to quarantine after a close contact unless they live in the same household as a COVID positive individual.
-However, they should test 5-7 days after contact. - c) SAME HOUSEHOLD: If a FULLY VACCINATED OR BOOSTED individual lives in the same household as a COVID positive individual, they must quarantine during the infectious period3. - d) UNVACCINATED and NON-FULLY VACCINATED4 individuals must quarantine for 5 days following the last close contact with a COVID positive or PRESUMPTIVE individual.
-Quarantine can end early if the PRESUMPTIVE individual they came into contact with subsequently tests negative.
-Unvaccinated will continue with weekly testing. - e) WORK IN PLACE: Employees who work in a residential setting where there is a COVID positive or Presumptive resident may continue to work in that cohort so long as they are not symptomatic.
+- a) IMMUNOCOMPROMISED Individuals (see Figure 1) should quarantine and follow the recommendations provided by their healthcare provider. - b) FULLY VACCINATED individuals do not need to quarantine after a close contact.
+There is a testing requirement if they live in the same household as a COVID positive individual (see 4c). - c) SAME HOUSEHOLD: If a FULLY VACCINATED individual lives in the same household as a COVID positive individual, they must take a daily at-home rapid test prior to coming to work (Favarh will supply test kits while supplies last) and wear a mask at Favarh during their household member's infectious $period^3$ . - d) UNVACCINATED and NON-FULLY VACCINATED individuals must quarantine for 5 days following the last close contact with a COVID positive individual during the infectious period. - e) WORK IN PLACE: Employees who work in a residential setting where there is a COVID positive or Presumptive resident may continue to work in that cohort so long as they are not symptomatic.
+They may not work in any other cohort during the infectious period.

-5. ISOLATING AFTER SYMPTOMS DEVELOP OR A POSITIVE TEST:
+5. ISOLATING AFTER A POSITIVE TEST:

-- a) IMMUNOCOMPROMISED Individuals (see Figure 1) should isolate and follow the recommendations provided by their healthcare provider. - b) EVERYONE ELSE, REGARDLESS OF VACCINATION STATUS should isolate at home for 5 days from the onset of symptoms or a positive COVID test, whichever is earlier.
-If a negative PCR COVID test is obtained after symptoms develop, the individual can end the isolation and return to Favarh after they have been symptom free for 24 hours (See Testing Algorithm Chart).
+- a) IMMUNOCOMPROMISED Individuals (see Figure 1) should isolate and follow the recommendations provided by their healthcare provider. - b) EVERYONE ELSE, REGARDLESS OF VACCINATION STATUS should isolate at home for 5 days from the onset of their symptoms or their positive COVID test, whichever is earlier.